Have You Ever Wondered How Much

-When Truman found out he could raise the debt ceiling by telling US we could pay it later he introduced the science of buying votes on our credit.
-Subsequently, he had four times as much money to spend as ALL the Presidents before him.
+When Truman found out he could raise the debt ceiling by telling US we could pay it later he introduced the science of buying our votes on our credit.
+Subsequently, he had four times as much money to spend as ALL the Presidents before him combined!

-Okay, let's get back to status quo again so we can take off in a different direction.
+Okay, let's get back to status pro quo again so we can take off in a different direction.
 The status is that 35 paper dollars were worth an ounce of gold before Tricky Dick tricked us off down the primrose lane.
-But let's go down another lane and divide our money up so as to make 10 paper dollars worth an ounce of gold.
+But let's go down another lane and divide our money up by guaranteeing that 10 paper dollars were worth an ounce of gold.

 “Huh?
 You're going in the wrong direction.”

-Oh, if we had started behaving ourselves in a sensible financial manner before Roosevelt burned crops in the field or confiscated our gold then we could have done this one little step at a time. $34 an ounce, $33 an ounce, $32 an ounce.
+Oh, if we had started behaving ourselves in a sensible financial manner before Roosevelt burned our crops in the field or confiscated our gold then we could have done this one little step at a time. $34 an ounce, $33 an ounce, $32 an ounce, you know, etc..

-You know, one step at a time, we could have made our money more valuable, and because it became more valuable – like real estate does when it starts getting scarcer and when we need it more – we could have sub-divided it.
+One step at a time, we could have made our money more valuable again, and because it became more valuable – like real estate does when it starts getting scarcer and when we need it more – we could have sub-divided it.